 Alongside standard deviation and variance, volatility can also be measured in other terms as well.
 These are –

-It shows the relativity between the value of stocks and their relevant market index.
+It shows the relativity between the value of stocks and its relevant market index.
 Therefore, beta is a concrete representation of stock volatility.
 Beta represents the approximate volatility in returns of securities against that of its relevant benchmark index.

 For instance, if a specific stock shows a beta value of 1.2 and its relevant benchmark index is Nifty 50, then it denotes that for a 100% change in the Nifty 50 index, that stock will move 120% in value.
 On the other hand, a beta value of 0.8 denotes that for a 100% change in the Nifty 50 index, its stock price will move by 80%.